browserengineering/book/book/security.md

     # ...
 ```

-This should work: you should now be able to use your toy browser to
+You should now be able to use your toy browser to log in to the guest
-log in to the guest book and post to it.
-Moreover, you should be able
+book and post to it.
+Moreover, you should be able to open the guest
-to open the guest book in two browsers simultaneously---maybe your toy
+book in two browsers simultaneously---maybe your toy browser and a
-browser and a real browser as well---and log in and post as two
+real browser as well---and log in and post as two different users.
-different users.

 Note that `load` calls `request` three times (for the HTML, CSS, and
 JS files).
 Because we handle cookies inside `request`, this should